 Bluefin will send a credit card swiper for use in the office, saving time from manual entry of credit card information and giving access to lower merchant services charges associated with swiped versus "card-not-present" transactions.
 So, for practices that process a lot of credit card payments in the office, we recommend using Bluefin.

 Stripe has a simple billing structure and is a quick set-up for your practice.
 They charge per transaction with no monthly fee (as of this writing, 2.9% + $.30 per transaction) and no monthly processing minimums, which can make it a good choice for practices with very low transaction volumes.
-You can manage patient recurring subscriptions via your integrated Stripe account in MD HQ.
+You can manage patient recurring subscriptions via your integrated Stripe account in Cerbo.

 Stripe does not offer card readers for use in the office.
 For practices that process a lot of cards in office, this can be a limitation.